What does it mean to live in harmony with nature?

 Ikigai and Morita Therapy

 There are some connections with ikigai and Morita therapy.
 To feel alive and live in the moment over trying to intellectualize everything.
 That is also important for ikigai.
-As Nick mentions, there’s a word called “Ikigai-kan” which means ikigai feelings, perceptions, or awareness.
-And for Nick, the most genuine thing about ikigai is feelings, how it feels to be alive, with which Dr. Holly agrees, because in Morita therapy, it is allowing oneself to feel what it feels like to be alive.
+There’s a word called “Ikigai-kan” which means ikigai feelings, perceptions, or awareness.
+The most genuine thing about ikigai is the feelings it evokes, the way it makes you feel alive.
+This aspect is similar to Morita therapy, which involves allowing oneself to experience and embrace the sensations of being alive.

 What do Morita therapists actually do?